Donate

 The rest of these questions focus specifically on these changes to RSE in England.
 To find out more about our cross-curriculum LGBT inclusion, read our curriculum guide.

-What has changed about Relationships and Sex Education?
+What are the regulations for Relationships and Sex Education?

-In April 2019, with overwhelming support, parliament passed the new regulations for teaching Relationships and Sex Education (RSE) in England.
+In April 2019, with overwhelming support, the UK parliament passed new regulations for teaching Relationships and Sex Education (RSE) in England.
 Since September 2020, all secondary schools in England have been required to teach RSE, and all primary schools in England have been required to teach Relationships Education (RE).

 Schools can decide exactly how they teach RSE and RE (for example, which lesson plans they use), but the guidance sets out the key information that pupils should be taught.
 At secondary level, all schools must teach about sexual orientation and gender identity.
 At primary level, all schools must teach about different family types, which can include LGBTQ+ families.

-Why are these new guidelines on Relationships and Sex Education important?
+Why are these guidelines on Relationships and Sex Education important?

-The new guidelines on Relationships and Sex Education mean that all students – LGBTQ+ or not – who attend school in England will be taught about what safe and healthy relationships look like and how to have them.
+The guidelines on Relationships and Sex Education mean that all students – LGBTQ+ or not – who attend school in England are taught about what safe and healthy relationships look like and how to have them.

-The guidance that was being used before this was last updated in 2000, over two decades ago.
-This was even before the repeal of Section 28, the law which banned discussions of same-sex relationships in schools.
+Previously, the guidance had not been updated since 2000 - before the repeal of Section 28, the law which banned discussions of same-sex relationships in schools.
 As such, the guidance excluded LGBTQ+ people and families.

-The new guidelines will better reflect the world that we now live in, covering important issues like consent and online safety alongside LGBTQ+ identities and relationships.
+The guidelines cover important issues like consent and online safety, alongside LGBTQ+ identities and relationships.

 For secondary schools the guidance states that: